Vakz/TDO013/project/README.md

 - ✗ When searching, get suggestions in a dropdown list (use debounce)
 - ✓ Button to options

+- ✗ For main content, use a white box, possible with gradient (black-white-black) with shadow for weight

 #### Options
 - ✗ Change password
 - ✗ Log out everywhere (reset token)